Vendor Governance and KPIs

 KPIs that matter

 Good KPIs measure outcomes, quality, and customer impact — not just activity.
+A vendor can close many tickets quickly and still deliver poor service if the underlying issues keep recurring.

 KPI area Examples Why it matters

-Reliability Uptime, incident frequency, mean time between failures Shows whether service is stable
+Reliability Uptime, incident frequency, mean time between failures Shows whether service is stable and predictable

 Quality Reopen rate, defect recurrence, audit findings Prevents “fast but sloppy” delivery